On a class of formal power series and their summability: Introduction

-In the present study, we provide a simple property of a formal power series in order to be summable along certain well chosen directions, and also describe a family of (differential, moment-differential or $q-$difference) equations for which such a formal power series may appear as a solution.
-A closed form of the actual solution is determined, and it is constructed by means of the elements provided by a recurrence relation satisfied by the coefficients in the formal power series from some index on.
-Some of our results rest on a characterization, in terms of Hankel matrices, of the formal power series which locally represent a rational function (see~\cite{winkler}).
+In the present study, we provide a simple property of a formal power series in order to be summable along certain well chosen directions: its coefficients, when inserted in a given recurrence relation of finite order, provide values whose growth may be suitably controlled.
+Moreover, we describe a family of differential, moment-differential (including some fractional differential equations involving Caputo's fractional derivatives) and $q$-difference equations for which such a formal power series may appear as a solution, and the corresponding summability procedures, namely $k$-summability, summability with respect to a sequence admitting a nonzero proximate order, and $q$-Gevrey summability, respectively.